 17. Sleeping Bags

 Even during the summer, it can get fairly cool at night when you’re sleeping underneath the stars.
 You’ll want to spend a little extra to invest in good quality sleeping bags that will keep your family warm at night.
+A sleeping bag can come in different weights and sizes.
+The down from a goose or duck makes for good insulation in high-end sleeping bags.
+Using the tarps mentioned in #14 above will make all the difference if you have to sleep on the ground.

 18. Portable Toilets

-19. Fire Extinguisher
+19. Fire Extinguishers

 Fires don’t happen too often, but the chances of having one really increase when you’re using an outdoor fire every day to prepare meals.
 In case you’re wondering about fire extinguishers, this may help you choose the one you need.
 FIRE Extinguisher.
 I have this one: First Alert Fire Extinguisher | Professional Fire Extinguisher, Red, 10 lb, PRO10